I Just Fall in Love Again: Personnel

-Dusty Springfield's version
+Dusty Springfield version

 Recorded in summer 1978 and released in early 1979 on Springfield's Living Without Your Love album the same week her record label, United Artists Records, was sold, the track was subsequently never released as a single and went largely unnoticed by the listening public due to the success of Anne Murray's recording of the song, released not long after.

-Anne Murray's version
+Anne Murray version

 Canadian country singer Anne Murray was unaware Dusty Springfield had recorded "I Just Fall in Love Again" just 6 months prior.
-Springfield was one of Murray's favourite singers, and has said "If I had known (Springfield) had released it as a single, I never would have recorded it" as Murray's version of the song largely overshadowed Springfield's.
+Springfield was one of Murray's favourite singers, and she has said "If I had known (Springfield) had released it as a single, I never would have recorded it" as Murray's version of the song largely overshadowed Springfield's.
 She released it in early 1979, on her platinum-selling album New Kind of Feeling.